jayadeepjayaraman/udacity-machinelearning/README.md

 The object of the algorithm is to classify and find out which people are more likely to be POI's.
 There are clearly 2 categories we are looking to label the data.

+> What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
+How did you tune the parameters of your particular algorithm?

 To tune the overall performance, both automated and manual tuning of parameters was involved.
 The automated tuned parameters where done using the **GridSearchCV** from SkLearn.
 The manual tuning occurred in the following ways:
-1. Including the PCA features
+* 1. Including the PCA features
-2. Adding/removing features
+* 2. Adding/removing features
-3. Scaling features
+* 3. Scaling features

 For the most part, PCA made a huge improvement when the new features where added.
 PCA is kind of getting the best parts of the 29 features and cramming them up into 20.
 The new features really made the difference to push recall and precision up.